 How to Maximize the Shelf Life of Your Ingredients

-When looking at your restaurant’s inventory management, one doesn’t have to go far in order to see one of the largest areas of waste: ingredients spoiling.
-By ensuring your ingredients last as long as possible, you’ll be reducing the need to order new inventory unless demand requires it, potentially saving you tens to hundreds of thousands of dollars each year in inventory costs.
+When looking at your restaurant’s inventory you don’t have to look far to see one of the largest areas of waste: spoilage.
+By ensuring your ingredients last as long as possible, and are being utilized at the proper yield percentage, you’ll be reducing the need to order new inventory unless demand requires it, potentially saving you tens to hundreds of thousands of dollars each year in inventory costs.
 Through the course of this article, we’ll explore what controls are available to control the shelf life of your ingredients, and ultimately result in lowering your food costs.
 Let’s dive in!

 Storage Areas

-A second key component of this is the humidity of your storage spaces.
-If the humidity in your storage spaces is not ideal for your ingredients, this can drastically reduce the ingredient shelf lives, or even outright ruin ingredients.
+If the humidity in your storage spaces is not ideal, this can drastically reduce the ingredient shelf lives, or even outright ruin ingredients.
 For example, if your dry storage is too humid, ingredients like flour may absorb the humidity in the air and ruin your existing stock.
 This would have a ripple effect through your operations.
 Dishes containing the ingredient would have to be removed from your menu temporarily until new product is obtained, potentially leading to a loss in revenue if they don’t order anything else.
-You also lose the money invested in that ruined inventory, and to compound that issue, you have to buy more inventory from your supplier on your next order, or paying a premium to obtain those ingredients from a local store or supermarket.
+You also lose the money invested in that ruined inventory, and to compound that issue, you must buy more inventory from your supplier on your next order or pay a premium to obtain those ingredients from a local store or supermarket.

 Storage Containers